-Any further weakening in the South African government's credit profile or its willingness to support DBSA, could lead to a downgrade.
-In addition, a weakening in DBSA's BCA, driven by a material deterioration in asset-quality metrics or a tightening of its funding and liquidity position, would also likely exert downward rating pressure.
+Any weakening in the South African government's credit profile or its willingness to support DBSA could strain the bank's issuer ratings.
+In addition, a weakening in DBSA's BCA, driven by a material deterioration in asset-quality metrics, would also likely exert downward rating pressure.
 Likewise, DBSA's issuer rating could be downgraded in there is an increase in leverage through secured borrowings, which would reduce the recovery rate for senior unsecured debt classes, although this remains a low-probability event.